JoaoPaulo-creator/neovim-cheat-sheet/README.md

     new_value is the replacement text. <br />
     g at the end stands for global, which means replace all occurrences on each line.
 If you omit g, only the first occurrence on each line is replaced. <br />

+# Visual mode
 Vy - copy the hole line (yy work as well)
+Vx - cut the hole line
+vap or Vap - highlight an entire block of code